EyebouImpact/strabismus-detection/README.md

 This Tensorflow Model can classify Strabismus eyes and No Strabismus Eyes as normal by Image of eyes.

+## Documentation

+Please check out the [Documentation website](https://eyebouimpact.github.io/Documentation/) for more details.

 ## Model Description

 The model has 4 convolutional layers with max pooling between them. layers use 64, 96, 128 and 204 filters respectively.
 A flatten layer comes after these convolutional layers to flat the created 3d tensors.
 Then the extracted features gave to a 512 units fully connected layer followed by two other fully connected layers that has 256 and 128 units respectively.